Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/resampling.md

 requires resampling as well.
 For example,
-left-shifting by a quarter pixel will resample the image at the input samples’ positions minus 0.25.[^3] This also means that, unless a [interpolative filter](#interpolation-filters) is used, even shifting by integer amounts will alter the image.
+left-shifting by a quarter pixel will resample the image at the input samples' positions minus 0.25.[^3] This also means that, unless a [interpolative filter](#interpolation-filters) is used, even shifting by integer amounts will alter the image.